Yemi Alade: 2020-2022: Black Is King, Empress and Latin Grammy

 On 17 November 2020, Alade announced the release of her fifth studio album titled Empress.
 She released the tracklist and the cover art of the album and slated the release for 20 November 2020.
 The album contains 15 tracks and it features guest appearances and collaborations from the Grammy award-winning Estelle, Vegedream, Patoranking, Rudeboy, Mzansi Youth Choir and Dadju.
 She also enlisted Vtek, Phil Keyz, Egar Boi, Dr. Amir, Krizbeatz, IamBeatz, Youp Boelen, Jimmy Huru and Yung Felix as producers of the album.
 The guitarists she likewise enlisted are Fiokee and Max Meurs.
 The album received positive critical acclaim and has the most singles of all Alade's album.
-On 13 August 2021 Yemi Alade released her second EP Queendoncom with seven singles.
+On 13 August 2021, Alade released her second EP Queendoncom with seven singles.
 It was an all solo album as Alade featured no guest appearances on the project.
+She subsequently released another EP in 2022 titled African Baddie, this project featured guest appearances from Bisa Kdei.
+In 2022, Yemi Alade bagged a Grammy nomination for her song "Dignity" with Angelique Kidjo.
+She alongside Kidjo were nominated for the category of Best Song for Social Change Social Merit Award.
+She likewise has a Grammy certificate for her collaboration with Beninese music icon, Angelique Kidjo on her Mother Nature album.
+She is also the first afrobeat artiste to get a Latin Grammy nomination for the song "Cónexion Total" with Bomba Estéreo.
+Both the song and (Deja) the album it featured in were nominated for the awards.
+In 2022, The Scoove Africa ranked Yemi Alade "The Best Stage Performer in Nigeria" for the year 2022.
+Emma Dabiri, in an article published on Norient, named Alade as a revolutionary artist "simply rediscovering some of the freedoms to which colonialism and its immediate legacy once barred them access".